 He is the owner of the G.S.
 Haly Company, the oldest tea importer in the United States.
 They’re still thriving today.

-Q. Who else taught you?
+Q. Who else taught you about tea?

 A. After my first tea book came out in 1982, Tea Lover’s Treasury in 1982, I met Roy Fong.